LightningLaser8/ISL/README.md

 Extensive configuration on the interpreter allows most aspects of execution to be controlled within the host program.

 Allows (optional) interface with the main program outside of extensions, using `import` and `export`.

+Extra things such as extensions and tools can be found here -> [ISL Language](https://github.com/ISL-Language)